How to get started with Bybit Options Trading

 Bybit offers crypto options for Bitcoin (BTC), Ethereum (ETH) and Solana (SOL).
 With options, you can get exposure to these assets without buying them directly.

-Bybit's options are USDC-settled.
-This means any profit or loss is calculated in USDC (a stablecoin pegged to the U.S. dollar), making transactions simpler and obviating the need for actual crypto transfers.
+Bybitâs options are settled in either USDC or USDT.
+This means any profit or loss is calculated in USDC or USDT (both USDC and USDT are top stablecoins pegged to the U.S. dollar), making transactions simpler and obviating the need for actual crypto transfers.

 Any gains or losses directly affect your account balance without the hassle of holding the underlying asset.
 You can focus on your trading strategy while enjoying a straightforward settlement process.